Rosalyn Baxandall: Early life and education

 Baxandall was born in New York City on June 12, 1939.
 Her father, Lewis M. Fraad, was chairman of the Department of Pediatrics at Bronx Municipal Hospital, and Assistant Dean of the Albert Einstein College of Medicine.
 Her mother, Irma London Fraad, was a curator of Middle Eastern Art at the Brooklyn Museum.
 She had two sisters, Harriet Fraad Wolff (born 1941) and Julie Fraad (born 1948).

+Baxandall's maternal grandfather, Horace London, was a Russian-Jewish immigrant who arrived in the United States in 1888.
 Baxandall's maternal great-uncle, Meyer London, was a U.S. Congressional Representative elected on the Socialist Party ticket in 1915.
 He was one of 50 Congressmen and six Senators to oppose U.S. entry into World War I. Rosalyn's uncle, Ephraim London, a labor lawyer, was a distinguished civil libertarian and legal scholar.

 She attended Riverdale Country Day School and then Hunter High School, graduating in 1957.
-After high school she attended Smith College for one year and then the University of Wisconsin from which she graduated with a major in French in 1961.
+After high school she attended Smith College for one year and then the University of Wisconsin–Madison, from which she graduated with a major in French in 1961.
 While at the university, she was active in a struggle for racial integration in housing.